DimiG/dgBucket/README.md

 * `ffmbc.exe`: [FFmbc][ffmbc] customized for broadcast and professional usage as video files converter.
 * `vncviewer64.exe`: [TigerVNC][tigervnc] is a high-performance, platform-neutral implementation of VNC (Virtual Network Computing).
 The viewer version is here only.
 * `videotomp4.exe`: Self made command line video [MP4][mp4] converter.
 Working as wrapper for [HandBrakeCLI][handbrake] converter program.
+* `far.exe`: [Far Manager][far] is a program for managing files and archives in Windows operating systems.
+[Far Manager][far] works in text mode and provides a simple and intuitive interface for performing most of the necessary action.

 ### License